M1-CHPS/glhpc/docs/lecture4.md

 ## Profiling - Steps

 1. Where (Hotspots) ?
     - What functions are we spending time/energy in ?
     - What **call-tree** are we spending time/energy in ?
 2. Why ?
     - Arithmetic density, memory access patterns
     - Cache misses, branch misspredictions, vectorization efficieny (Hardware counters)
 3. What goal ?
     - Should I optimize for speed ?
 For energy ?
 Memory footprint ?
       - What about cold storage size/compression ?
     - Do I have constraints (i.e. limited memory) ?
     - Should I optimize or switch algorithm ?

 ## Profiling - Time

-It's rather easy to benchmark a single function using a (high-resolution monotonic) clock:
+It's rather easy to benchmark a single function using a (high-resolution, monotonic) clock:

 ```python
 begin = time.now()
 my_function()